nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 #### Exiting the application: `exit`
 Terminates the application.
 Can only be called from the menu.
+This command is case-insensitive.

 Format: `exit`